isaaclhk/Projects/Python projects/Covid19 ICU Prediction.md

 params['gamma'] = np.round(np.arange(0, 0.2, 0.05), 2)
 params['eta'] = np.round(np.arange(0.1, 0.3, 0.05), 2)
 ```
 Now we begin to train the model.
 As the outer loop is split into 5 folds for cross validation, the test sets from every fold are concatenated to form a complete dataset of every example that is included in the analysis.
 The shap values obtained from each fold are likewise concatenated.
-This allows us to calculate the total prediction accuracy and visualize shap values of the cross validated model from every fold combined.
+This will allow us to calculate the total prediction accuracy and visualize shap values of the cross validated model from every fold combined.

 ```
 #lists to append during loops